psardin001/hpp_tutorial/tutorial_10/README.md

 ## Overview

+MFJA is an academic facility located in Toulouse, France hosting a robotics platform that includes a Stäubli robot.
-We use the MFJA pick-and-place problem to move a gear between two placements on the plate.
+We use the pick-and-place problem to move a gear between two placements on the plate.
 First, send the arm trajectory with no gripper commands.
 Then add actions to open and close the gripper during execution.